ShankarBirTamang/pharmonico/scripts/seeds/postgres/README.md

 ## Notes

 - The script will skip tables that already contain data
-- All tables are seeded into the `pharmonico` database
+- All tables are seeded into the `phil-my-meds` database
 - The audit_logs table must exist (created via migrations) before seeding